spacemeshos/docs/docs/start/integration.md

 ### Activations

 Smeshers establish their eligibility to smesh by generating and submitting a [Proof of Space-Time (PoST)](../learn/post.md) to the network.
-This proof is contained in objects called ATXs ("activation transactions", though these are not actually transactions).
+This proof is contained in objects called ATXs ("activations" or "activation transactions", though these are not actually transactions).
 See the [Advanced Smeshing Guide](./smeshing/smeshing_adv/post_init.md/#initialization) for more information.

 Each ATX is linked to one smesher, is identified by that smesher's `smesherID` (a 32-byte public key), and targets one epoch.
 If a smesher generates multiple ATXs targeting the same epoch, that smesher becomes guilty of [equivocation](#malfeasance) and its identity will be disqualified.